flairNLP/flair/resources/docs/TUTORIAL_TAGGING_CIRCUS.md

 Token[8]: "."
 ```

+As we can see, the frame detector makes a distinction in the sentence between two different meanings of the word 'return'. 'return.01' means returning to a location, while 'return.02' means giving something back.

 ## Syntactic Chunking

 For English, we provide a model for chunking verb and noun phrases, trained using CoNLL 2000.